 Artists to cover this song include Richie Havens, Melba Moore, Yo La Tengo, The Corrs, and the American singer-songwriter Lissie

 , who included it on her 2019 album, When I'm Alone: The Piano Retrospective

 This was used in the 2010 film Eat Pray Love and in the 2017 "Living The Dream" episode of Big Little Lies.
 Another TV use of "Dreams" is in the British version of The Office in the 2002 episode "Party."

 The song returned to the Billboard charts in 2018 after a meme went viral.
 A Twitter user named @bottledfleet edited parts of "Dreams" over footage of Alcorn State University's Golden Girls cheerleaders dancing to an overlay the song to prove that Fleetwood Mac is not boring.
 The video was posted on March 22, 2018 with the caption: "'Fleetwood Mac's music is so boring, you can't even dance to it."

 The song got another boost when the TikTok user Doggface208 (real name Nathan Apodaca) uploaded a video

 of him skateboarding down a road while drinking Ocean Spray juice and lip-syncing along to "Dreams" on September 25, 2020.

 On October 4, Mick Fleetwood made his own TikTok

 re-creating Apodaca's video.
 Fleetwood posted: "@420doggface208 had it right.
 Dreams and Cranberry just hits different."

-Such was the interest generated by the clips that the song re-entered the Hot 100 dated October 17, 2020 at #21.
+Such was the interest generated by the clips that the song re-entered the Hot 100, peaking at #12.